A calm mind boosts resilience and adaptability, making daily challenges manageable.

 12. Say goodbye to coffee at work

-Bringing peace to your life is not just about starting things but also about quitting them.
-Did you know that some foods provoke a stressful reaction in your body?
+Bringing peace to your life is not just about starting things, but also about quitting them.
+Did you know some foods provoke a stressful reaction in your body?

-If you want to feel more relaxed, you should avoid:
+If you want to feel more relaxed, avoid:

 - Ice cream